 Jodi still competes with GWPs at dog shows, and Tom still hunts, so when we breed a litter, it is important to us that the pups have the potential to be great hunting dogs and great show dogs.
 We feel it is important to take dogs to shows to see how their form and temperament is compared to other GWPs.

-Tom hunts many states, and different types of country, and spends a lot more time hunting than the average hunter.
-Tom still judges field trials and hunt tests so he has seen hundreds of dogs work in the field, and he has trained dogs to hunting titles.
+Tom hunts all over the West, including South Dakota, Wyoming, Idaho, Montana, Oregon, Utah and Washington.
+He enjoys hunting different types of country, and spends a lot more time hunting than the average hunter.
+Tom still judges field trials and hunt tests and he's seen hundreds of dogs work in the field, and he has trained dogs to hunting titles.
 This experience is very valuable in evaluating hunting dogs.
 We have had some very pretty dogs Tom declined because they didn’t perform at a very high level while hunting.
 Jodi has rejected some excellent hunting dogs that didn’t measure up in the ring.
 A beautiful show dog that doesn't hunt, or a super hunting dog that doesn't look like a GWP will not be part of our breeding program.

 We also expect any dog bred by us to have a solid, stable temperaent--neither shy or aggressive dogs are allowed.
 A GWP should be confident in the field and the show ring, AND in the home, where most of our dogs spend the majority of their time.